 Let’s bring context to the idea of conversational commerce by taking a moment to envision an olden-days general store.
 You enter and are greeted by the owner working at the counter.
 They helpfully work with you to ensure that while you are in the store, you can purchase what you need, have any questions answered, and pay with ease.
 Along the way, you might share some pleasantries; nothing too personal, just enough to keep things friendly.
 When we fast forward in time to the present day and you consider your business model, are you treating customers this same way?
 Or, are they faced with being shuttled from a person on the phone, to an email, to an online account?
 Are they left frustrated with an impersonal experience that requires ongoing effort on their part?
 How do they get their questions answered?
 And what does this mean for your brand?

 In episode 7 of Solving for CX, we hear a presentation from Art Schoeller of Forrester Research.
-Art walks us through the ways in which messaging apps and conversational commerce can drive growth results for your business, by providing a seamless experience for your customer from the moment they “walk through the door”.
+Art walks us through the ways in which business messaging apps and conversational commerce can drive growth results for your business, by providing a seamless digital customer experience from the moment they “walk through the door”.

 Consider what “doors” your business currently has that your customer might come knocking at.
 Your telephone number, email, and website are likely the first things that come to mind.
 Perhaps you consider your social media accounts as portals of entry as well.
 But emerging in this field are new “doors” to your business: messaging apps like Facebook Messenger, WhatsApp, WeChat, and many others.
 There are billions of people using these apps to communicate, and they provide a powerful customer service capability.
 In the past two to three years, they’ve also provided a platform to sell goods.